By Joe Clifford, submitted by Gene Khrushchev

 Kind regards/Vriendelike groete,

-Posted by GPD on February 5, 2016, With 2978 Reads Filed under Investigations.
+Posted by GPD on February 5, 2016, With 2983 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.